 Camden teams up with Veronica Zarcarsky, an administrative assistant who works at the museum, to find the real thief.
 She is a recent journalism grad who sees this as a chance to launch her career.
 Camden and Veronica embark on an adventure into the underbelly of the San Francisco art world, where they’ll either be killed, wind up in jail, or solve the mystery.

-Lost in the Fog will be released by Inkshares in 2019, and I’m looking forward to sharing the publication date once it is known.
+Lost in the Fog will be released by Inkshares Spring 2020, and I’m looking forward to sharing the exact publication date once it is known.